Documenting the .gitlab-ci.yml keywords

 Keyword type

-List all the possible inputs, and any extra details about the inputs, such as defaults or changes due to different GitLab versions, for example:
+List all the supported values, and any extra details about the values, such as defaults or changes due to different GitLab versions.
+For example:

 - `true` (default if not defined) or `false`.